 1 1-lb. fresh Sea Bass or other mild white flesh fish, such as snapper

 Layer a baking sheet with rock salt.
 Rinse fish with cold water, pat dry and rub with oil.
 Insert herbs in cavity.
 Place a layer of lemon slices on salt and rest fish on top.
-Cover fish with a thick layer of rock salt and bake in 350 oven for 15 minutes.
-Let sit for a few minutes before lifting off salt crust.
-Slice fish open and remove bone.
+Cover fish with a thick layer of rock salt and bake in 350 ovens for 15 minutes.
+Let sit for a few minutes before lifting off the salt crust.
+Slice fish open and remove the bone.
 Serve with lemon wedges.

 Nutritional Value: 1 serving = 250 cal, 22grams protein, 15 fat grams, 0 carbs